 Police reports can be obtained in person, by email, by mail, or by fax through the Records Division at 323 N. Main Street, Tooele.
-A GRAMA request form must be completed and a copy of your current ID must be provided along with applicable fees.
+GRAMA Request Form must be completed and a copy of your current ID must be provided along with applicable fees.

-Typically reports can be obtained at the time of request.
-Other circumstances such as the amount of reports needed, or request for specific information not releasable by records clerks is subject to the 10 day waiting period.
+Typically reports can be obtained at the time of the request.
+Other circumstances such as the number of reports needed, or request for specific information not releasable by records clerks is subject to the 10-day waiting period.

 For more information, visit our Request for Records section.

 When do you offer fingerprint card services and how much do fingerprints cost?

 Fingerprints are done on Tuesdays from 9:00 a.m. to 11:00 a.m. and Thursdays from 2:00 p.m. to 4:00 p.m.
 We offer this service to Tooele City residents at no cost.
 If you live outside of Tooele City there is a charge of $5.00 per fingerprint card.